 We welcome tips on stories of national importance.
 If you feel you have some information that bears further investigation, send a note to firstname.lastname@example.org.

 Why don't you make endorsements?

-As a 501(c)(3) nonprofit, we're forbidden by law to do so.
-But, also, we're not a news outlet that trades in opinion.
+As a 501(c)(3) nonprofit, we're forbidden by law from doing so.
+But, we're also not a news outlet that trades in opinion.
 We're about reporting.